PaperSpan/help.paperspan.com/texttospeech.md

 ---
 title: Text to Speech
-nav_order: 6
+nav_order: 7
 ---

-PaperSpan lets you listen to your saved articles hands-free.
-Here's how Text to Speech works across different platforms.
+Listen to your saved articles hands-free using Text to Speech on mobile apps.

 ## 📱 Android

-- Use the speaker icon in the reader toolbar to start playback.
+- Tap the speaker icon inside the reader view to begin playback.
-- Playback continues even when the screen is off.
+- Background playback is supported.
-- You can change the voice and speed from settings.
+- Customize voice and speed from app settings.

 ## 🍏 iOS

-- Tap the "Listen" button inside an article.
+- Tap “Listen” in the article toolbar to enable Text to Speech.
-- The iOS app supports background playback.
+- It continues playing even with the screen locked.
-- Customize voice in iOS accessibility settings.
+- You can change voice via iOS accessibility settings.

 ## ▶️ Playlist

-- You can queue multiple articles to play one after another.
+- Queue multiple articles to listen in sequence.
-- Available in Android and iOS.
+- Use "Add to Playlist" from the article menu.
-- Tap "Add to Playlist" from the reader view.
+- Reorder or remove items in the playlist screen.